 “Canada and British Columbia especially have been focused around the health aspects of COVID and we’re just now getting to the economic rebuild of the process.
 And I think this project can be a spark.
 If anything, COVID has positively had an impact on this project, because now this project’s economic potential is being realized.
 Once our provincional health officer lifts restrictions on international travel and if phase one is well underway by that time, people will be clawing to get up here.”

-How do foresee this project — do you see the project taking off right away?
+How do you foresee this project — do you see the project taking off right away?

 “Yeah actually, I do.
 Again, just reiterating the support from indigenous communities, this isn’t just going to have economic activity locally.
 This is going to have an economic boom for the entire province of British Columbia.”